 Coffee |

-Coffee drinks have a strong, often slightly bitter flavor that depends on the roast and the beans.
-The texture varies depending on the method of preparation, from thin and clear for filter coffee to thicker and creamier for espresso. |
+Coffee beverages have a strong, often slightly bitter flavor, depending on the roast and beans.
+The texture varies depending on the brewing method, from thin and clear for filter coffee to thicker and creamier for espresso. |

 Matcha |

-Depending on the quality, matcha drinks have a fruity and umami taste and also have a slightly bitter aroma.
-With lower qualities, matcha also tastes slightly grassy.
+Depending on the quality, matcha drinks have a fruity and umami flavor and also a slightly bitter aroma.
+Lower-quality matcha also has a slightly grassy taste.
 The texture is usually creamy and foamy, resulting in a pleasant mouthfeel. |

 Health aspects